Jasnsb/BookRatingPrediction/README.md

 # Projects
-A project of Machine Learning using Python with DSTI.
+A project of Machine Learning using Python.